IBMStreams/streamsx.sttgateway/_docs/200-user_overview.md

 ```
 cd   streamsx.sttgateway/samples/AudioRawWatsonSTT
 make
-st submitjob  -d  <YOUR_STREAMS_DOMAIN>  -i  <YOUR_STREAMS_INSTANCE>  output/com.ibm.streamsx.sttgateway.sample.watsonstt.AudioRawWatsonSTT.sab -P  sttAuthToken=<YOUR_WATSON_STT_SERVICE_AUTH_TOKEN>  -P sttResultMode=2   -P sttBaseLanguageModel=en-US_NarrowbandModel  -P contentType="audio/wav"    -P filterProfanity=true   -P keywordsSpottingThreshold=0.294   -P keywordsToBeSpotted="['country', 'learning', 'IBM', 'model']"   -P smartFormattingNeeded=true   -P identifySpeakers=true   -P wordTimestampNeeded=true   -P wordConfidenceNeeded=true   -P wordAlternativesThreshold=0.251   -P maxUtteranceAlternatives=5   -P audioBlobFragmentSize=32768   -P audioDir=<YOUR_AUDIO_FILES_DIRECTORY>   -P numberOfSTTEngines=100
+st submitjob  -d  <YOUR_STREAMS_DOMAIN>  -i  <YOUR_STREAMS_INSTANCE>  output/com.ibm.streamsx.sttgateway.sample.watsonstt.AudioRawWatsonSTT.sab -P  sttApiKey=<YOUR_WATSON_STT_SERVICE_API_KEY>  -P sttResultMode=2   -P sttBaseLanguageModel=en-US_NarrowbandModel  -P contentType="audio/wav"    -P filterProfanity=true   -P keywordsSpottingThreshold=0.294   -P keywordsToBeSpotted="['country', 'learning', 'IBM', 'model']"   -P smartFormattingNeeded=true   -P identifySpeakers=true   -P wordTimestampNeeded=true   -P wordConfidenceNeeded=true   -P wordAlternativesThreshold=0.251   -P maxUtteranceAlternatives=5   -P audioBlobFragmentSize=32768   -P audioDir=<YOUR_AUDIO_FILES_DIRECTORY>   -P numberOfSTTEngines=100
 ```

 ### Working examples shipped with this toolkit
-As explained in the previous section, there are two examples available within this toolkit directory that can be compiled and tested by using your valid authentication token required to connect to the Watson STT service.
+As explained in the previous section, there are two examples available within this toolkit directory that can be compiled and tested by using a valid IAM access token (generated via your STT service instance's API key) required to connect to the Watson STT service.
+The streamsx.sttgateway toolkit provides a utility composite operator named IAMAccessTokenGenerator that can be used within any Streams application to generate and refresh an IAM access token that is valid at all times.
+Without a valid IAM access token, this toolkit will not be able to function correctly.
+So, it is necessary to understand the importance of the IAM access token.
+The two examples provided in this toolkit will show you how to use the utility composite operator to generate/refresh the IAM access token and send it to the WatsonSTT operator.
 Within the same streamsx.sttgateway/samples directory where these two examples are present, there is also a directory named audio-files that contains a few test audio files useful for testing these two examples.

 * [AudioFileWatsonSTT](https://github.com/IBMStreams/streamsx.sttgateway/tree/master/samples/AudioFileWatsonSTT)
 * [AudioRawWatsonSTT](https://github.com/IBMStreams/streamsx.sttgateway/tree/master/samples/AudioRawWatsonSTT)